BenjaminJacobs1/JoinTeam/README.md

 -	restrict the case where a player want to join the team with less people but decrease balance.
 	Depending on the number of people in RR, and the skill of those peoples.

+Note:
+test folder come from Shine github repository.
+Not available on steam workshop